12 Best Report Writing Topics: It’s Time To Get Started On Your Next Research Paper

 8. The BP Oil Spill: 12 Years Later

-There are several different directions you can go while reporting on the effects of the BP oil spill.
+You can go in several different directions while reporting on the effects of the BP oil spill.
 The animal and plant life in the area is still suffering from the spill’s effects.
 People in the area are also struggling, especially those who made a living fishing off the coast.
 Tourism in the area has also been affected, leaving many people in New Orleans struggling to make ends meet.

 The length of your research paper will determine how in-depth you can go with the topic.
-If you’re writing a shorter research paper, it’s wise to choose one of the topics (how the spill has affected the economy of the area, wildlife, tourism, etc.).
+If you’re writing a shorter research paper, it’s wise to choose one of the topics (how the spill has affected the area’s economy, wildlife, tourism, etc.).
 If you’re writing a longer research paper, split it into subheadings so you can fully delve into each facet of the topic.

 9. Parental Leave Around the World